 In reality, there are numerous pitfalls in using record and play.
 The reliability of recorded scripts is poor.
 Fragile or incorrect code is often produced in this fashion.
 The code doesn’t incorporate accepted best practices of modularity for maintenance and parameterization for varying test data.
 Maintenance and code refactoring overheads mean this approach alone rarely scales, and projects will resort to direct coding or other more structured methods.

-Codeless / Low-code Automation tools are not new.
+Codeless testing tools are not new.
 In fact, they’ve been around for many years.
 Open-source libraries, the same fundamental script-to-code translation exercise, apply even more acutely, as they do not come in any form, so let’s explore some typical Codeless / Low-Code approaches.

 - Visual Design Trees